caiocmb7/projetos/ML&AI/world cup 2022/README.md

 6. [Next Steps](#next-steps)

 <a name="statistics"></a>
-## 📊 Statistics of the 2022 World Cup in Qatar
+## 📊 General statistics of the 2022 World Cup in Qatar
 |        Event       | Total |
 |-------------------|-------:|
 |    Substitution    |  587  |